 As an asset planning instrument, few options can rival the protection that an offshore Limited Liability Company (LLC) provides.
 And in this increasingly crowded arena, few offshore locations can equal the advantages of a Nevis LLC.
-Protected by a recently amended and strengthened asset protection legislation, Nevis LLC founders are discovering and enjoying the satisfaction of knowing their assets are secure and shielded from unauthorized attention and spurious claims.
-At the same time, they have the freedom of pursuing and growing the business that they wisely registered as a Nevis LLC.
+The jurisdiction recently amended and strengthened asset protection legislation.
+So, Nevis LLC founders enjoy the satisfaction of knowing their assets are secure and shielded from spurious claims.
+At the same time, they have the freedom of growing the business that they wisely registered as a Nevis LLC.

 Nevis LLC Legal Flexibility

-Although it is a clear and distinct legal entity on its own, a Nevis LLC is actually more of a cross between a partnership and a corporation.
+A Nevis LLC is a clear and distinct legal entity on its own.
+A limited liability company is a cross between a partnership and a corporation.
 In fact, it possesses the best characteristics of both.
-A Nevis LLC enjoys the limited liability advantages of a big corporation as well as the tax liberties of a small partnership.
-The structure of a Nevis LLC is particularly flexible since it is mostly a matter of contract among the members, or pretty much what the members agree upon.
+A Nevis LLC enjoys the limited liability advantages of a big corporation.
+Plus, it gets the tax liberties of a small partnership.
+The structure of a Nevis LLC is particularly flexible.
+This is because it is mostly a matter of contract among the members.
+So, it is essentially whatever the members legally agree upon.

 A properly drafted Nevis LLC Operating Agreement can provide additional verbiage to protect Nevis LLC members from personal liability in the (unlikely) event that a creditor brings a successful claim against the LLC.
 In addition, statues allow a Nevis LLC to exist in perpetuity, a condition that was once reserved only for corporations.
 Members can elect managers to run the LLC, either amongst themselves or by hiring outside experts, and they are free to transfer their interests in the LLC under the terms of the agreement.